dirkraft/dropwizard-file-assets/README.md

 I just want to serve plain files in my Dropwizard app.
 That's all this does; let you serve files from your file system.
 It has about 0 extra features.

-I'm actually working on something else, but thought I would need this repeatedly so here it is.